aprilabdotdev/Spectrogram.jl/README.md

 # Spectrogram.jl

-`Spectrogra.jl` is a Julia package for computing spectrograms for SAR imageries along the given dimension.
+`Spectrogram.jl` is a Julia package for computing spectrograms for SAR imageries along the given dimension.
 It is based on Julia package [`SignalAnalysis.jl`](https://github.com/org-arl/SignalAnalysis.jl) but has been modified to work with SAR imageries.

-`Spectrogra.jl` is capable of multithreading and will use all your CPU cores by default.
+`Spectrogram.jl` is capable of multithreading and will use all your CPU cores by default.

 ## Installation